ctrlmaniac/sidebar/README.md

 ### Options List
 * **opener**: selector for the button/icon that will trigger the animation.
-* **attr**: is the `data-*` attribute that makes the plug-in works.
+* **attr**: is the `data-*` attribute that makes the plugin works.
 If `simplersidebar` is somehow causing you issues, you can change it.
-* **top**: is the `position-top` of the entire plug-in.
+* **top**: is the `position-top` of the entire plugin.
 You can choose whatever number you want (better if you choose it according to the navbar's height) or let it be 0 by ignoring it.
 * **animation**:
   * **duration**: the duration of the animation in milliseconds.
   * **easing**: the type of animation.
 For more animations include the *jQuery-UI* library and check out [this page](https://jqueryui.com/easing/).
 I strongly suggest not to play with easing because they haven't been tested all yet.
 I suggest to use simple easing like `easeOutQuint`.